autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 ## Validator re-activation

-A validator can re-activate and resume active committee participation by submitting an activate request to the Autonity Network.
+A validator can re-activate and resume active committee participation by submitting an activate request to the Autonity network.
 Once the activate request has been submitted the validator's state changes from `paused` to `active`.
 In this state:

 - It is again included by the committee selection algorithm run at the epoch end.
 - New stake delegations are accepted.